Study 7. Faith is Expectation

 Our hearts are programmed from an early age to operate only on what we perceive with our five senses, but God wants us to live by faith and not by sight (2 Corinthians 5:7).
 Faith and spiritual power impact the spiritual realm intersecting with the physical world.
 We are given power along with being seated in a position of authority in heavenly places in Christ Jesus:

 And God raised us up with Christ and seated us with him in the heavenly realms in Christ Jesus (Ephesians 2:6).

 Our position in Christ is due to the finished work of Christ on the cross, not because of anything we have done to earn us such a place of authority; it is all by grace.
 Our feet may be firmly in this world, but God has given us positional authority in the spiritual realm around us.
-We can choose to believe, even if the sense evidence says that it is impossible.
+We can choose to believe, even if our sense evidence says that it is impossible.
 I have seen many answers to prayer but am still in a learning mode and always will be!
-I often remind myself of God’s Word, is there a scripture that I can hold on to and believe against all evidence to the contrary?
+When my faith is stretched, I often remind myself of God’s Word, is there a Scripture I can hold on to and believe against all evidence to the contrary?

 8But what does it say?
 "The word is near you; it is in your mouth and in your heart," that is, the word of faith we are proclaiming: 9That if you confess with your mouth, "Jesus is Lord," and believe in your heart that God raised him from the dead, you will be saved.
 10For it is with your heart that you believe and are justified, and it is with your mouth that you confess and are saved (Romans 10:8-10).